 Healthy Aging: Determinants and Interactions

-We investigate changes in cognitive functions in middle-aged and older people by means of behavioral and neurophysiological methods, exploring and modeling the interplay of endogenous and environmental influencing factors, and their consequences for the workplace.
-Age-related changes usually occur gradually.
-We therefore take a development-oriented perspective and look at both longer-term time periods and certain critical age ranges where serious changes are expected to take place.
+We investigate changes in cognitive functions in middle-aged and older people using behavioral and neurophysiological methods, exploring and modeling the interplay of endogenous and environmental influencing factors, and their consequences for the workplace.
+We thereby adopt a developmental perspective and and consider both longer-term time periods and specific critical age ranges in which serious changes are to be expected.
 Examples are the Dortmund Vital Study and the DoBoLSiS project.
-These two longitudinal projects in man are flanked by the Mice-to-Men project, a behavioral study on the influence of endogenous and environmental factors.
+These two longitudinal projects on humans are flanked by the Mice-to-Men project, a behavioral study on the influence of endogenous and environmental factors.

 Preserving and improving well-being and working ability

 The IfADo offers a broad range of competences in aging research, from the biochemical and cellular to the behavioral level.
 A central goal of our work is to bundle this research competences and to achieve synergic effects in aging research.
-We are active in the Leibniz Research Alliance “Healthy Ageing”, an interdisciplinary collaboration of 21 scientific institutes of the Leibniz Association, and support the European Cognitive Aging Society (EUCAS).
+We are active in the Leibniz Research Alliance “Healthy Ageing”, an interdisciplinary collaboration of institutes of the Leibniz Association, and in the Masterplan 2.0 of the City of Dortmund in the competence field “Demographic Change”, and support the European Cognitive Aging Society (EUCAS).